pixelnest/pixelnest.github.io/tutorials/2d-game-unity/sounds/index.md

 - Create chiptune (8-bit) sounds using [BFXR](http://www.bfxr.net/) (based on [SFXR](http://drpetter.se/project_sfxr.html) but with a web version that is very useful)

 <div data-block="info">
-_Matthieu_: I have created some sounds and songs for a short school project made by a friend.
-I was a drummer at the time, but absolutely not a composer. <br />However, with the help of [Freesound](http://www.freesound.org/), a bit of inventiveness and a dozen of hours (without knowing any tool — so I just learned how to use [Audacity](http://audacity.sourceforge.net/) the quick way), I successfully did a (cheap) soundtrack for the whole game. <br /><br />I wouldn't recommend that for a song (find a musician and make a deal, it's way better), but with enough time and a good tool, you could defintely create cool sound effects. _It's feasible: be creative_.
+  **Matthieu**: I have created some sounds and songs for a short school project made by a friend.
+I was a drummer at the time, but absolutely not a composer.

+  However, with the help of [Freesound](http://www.freesound.org/), a bit of inventiveness and a dozen of hours (without knowing any tool — so I just learned how to use [Audacity](http://audacity.sourceforge.net/) the quick way), I successfully did a (cheap) soundtrack for the whole game.

+  I wouldn't recommend that for a song (find a musician and make a deal, it's way better), but with enough time and a good tool, you could definitely create cool sound effects. _It's feasible: be creative_.
 </div>

 For musics, it depends of what you want: